 When configured in H.323 or SIP mode, the MCU provides the MC function and behaves like an H.323 or SIP peer to Unified CM.
+Because of SIP features available in the current release of Unified CM, SIP is the preferred choice for integration of MCUs.
+Cisco recommends registering H.323 MCU resources to a Cisco VCS and using its H.323-SIP interworking capabilities to peer it with Unified CM through a SIP trunk.

 H.323 and SIP MCU conferences can be invoked in a number of different ways, but they all fall into two major categories: